What is Ramadan?

 • The month during which the gates of Paradise open.

-Fasting and the month of Ramadan are intertwined.
-It is an obligation upon Muslims each day of this month from dawn (Arabic: Fajr, فَجْر) to sunset (Arabic: Maghreb: مَغْرٍب), as Allah states:
+Fasting and the month of Ramadan are intertwined–it is an obligation upon Muslims each day of this month to fast from dawn (Arabic: Fajr, فَجْر) to sunset (Arabic: Maghreb: مَغْرٍب), as God states:

 “The month of Ramadan that wherein the Quran was sent down to be a guidance for mankind, and as clear signs of guidance and a criterion (between right and wrong).
 Therefore, let those of you who witness it fast in it.
 (2:185).”